 Remove Duplicate Observations In SAS with the Hash Object

-In the blog post Remove Duplicate Observations in SAS, I demonstrate a few common approaches to removing duplicate observation from a SAS data set.
+In the blog post Remove Duplicate Observations in SAS, I demonstrate a few common approaches to remove duplicate observation from a SAS data set.
 However, common to both approaches is that they require a sorting algorithm to invoke.
 As we have seen multiple times on the blog, sorting is time and CPU costly.
 Therefore, we should avoid sorting when possible.
 This post demonstrates an efficient alternative to remove duplicate values from a SAS data set with the SAS hash object.

 In the examples to some, I will make use of the following made up data set.